godmodelabs/dexter/README.md

 });
 ```

-The templates must be named and stored equally, in order for Dexter to find them.
+The templates must be named alike in order for Dexter to find them.

 ```bash
 /js/views/